 The move to value-based and coordinated care does not eliminate the fundamental concern at the core of the AKS – limiting the role that profit plays in healthcare decisions affecting individual patients and subsidized in large part by the taxpayers.
 Before proposals to amend the law are seriously considered, we recommend that the Department carefully examine the claimed barriers to modernization and whether mechanisms do not already exist to address them.
 In addition, the Department should carefully consider whether the proposed “fixes,” which involve exempting providers, suppliers and manufacturers and various unspecified arrangements from a critical anti-fraud law, would allow conflicts of interest to improperly affect medical decision-making.
 Years of deliberate evaluation have produced substantial gains in reducing the role of financial self-interest in delivering patient care funded by the government, and the Department should not rush to take steps that could undermine that progress.

 As the Department of Justice has stated, its enforcement of the AKS illustrates the importance that the government places on ensuring that healthcare decisions are based upon patient interest and not the financial interests of providers.
-These were not matters involving technical violations or mistakes.
-Due of the importance of the AKS to the government’s fraud-fighting efforts, we hope that HHS will not inadvertently open the door to new fraud schemes as part of its “Regulatory Sprint to Coordinated Care.”
+The kickback cases noted above were not matters involving technical violations or mistakes.
+Due to the importance of the AKS to the government’s fraud-fighting efforts, HHS should not inadvertently open the door to new fraud schemes as part of its “Regulatory Sprint to Coordinated Care.”